hhsieh/hhsieh.github.io/_posts/2016-11-23-calling-function-multiple-times.md

 ---
 layout: post
-title: Calling a function for multiple times in Python?
+title: Calling a function for multiple times in Python
 ---

 Today I am going to blog a little about Python, a language that I have found very helpful in producing clean and productive code.